Find out how and when you should submit your official contest entries.

 Send files only in the Cabrillo format.
 We cannot use old style .sum, .dup or other file types.
 Sending these files will cause the robot to return your entry indicating an error.
 Word processor files, spread sheet files, zipped files and other files such as the BIN, QDF or PRN files produced by some of the logging programs are not readable by the robot and can not be processed.
 Logs for all contests except Sweepstakes must be emailed within 30 days of the end of the contest; Sweepstakes logs must be emailed within fifteen (15) days of the end of the contest.

 These applets allow you to input all of the required information for each contest -- both summary sheet information and individual QSO information.
-Once the data entry is finished, the applet will then submit the entry to the proper e-mail address in the required format.
+Once the data entry is finished, the applet will then submit the entry and supply you with a confirmation.
 It will also send an e-mail copy to you for your records.
-Web applet submissions must be completed within 30 days of the end of the contest.
+Web applet submissions must be completed no later than the published log deadline of the contest.

 The Logs Received page lists all received electronic submissions by contest.
 These lists are automatically updated several times during the day.
 It is not "instantaneous" so it may be several hours before the list is next updated.